-Elements of the royal wedding are already impacting upon choices made by brides across the country
+Elements of the royal wedding, including Meghan Markle’s wedding dress, have had a lasting impact on the choices made by brides across the country today.

 The Royal Family are among some of the most influential figures in the world, so the wedding of Prince Harry and Meghan Markle was always bound to influence bridal trends in some way or another.
-Barely a month after their nuptials, industry experts claim the effect is already taking hold.
+Barely a month after their nuptials, industry experts already claimed the effect had taking hold in a big way.

-Bernadette Chapman, from the UK Alliance of Wedding Planners, said their members are seeing brides choosing a cathedral veil, buying a second outfit for the evening reception and asking for the same lemon and elderflower cake – all just like Meghan.
+Bernadette Chapman, from the UK Alliance of Wedding Planners, said their members are seeing more brides choose a cathedral veil, as well asbuying a second outfit for the evening reception.
+It’s even been reported there’s been an increase in couples asking for the same lemon and elderflower cake as the Duke and Duchess of Sussex.

 One of the most effective ways to measure up-to-date trends is through analysing data from online search engines.
-According to Google, searches for ‘boat neck’ clothing increased by 269% in the week following the wedding.
-Searches too rose for Givenchy and Stella McCartney, the latter whom created the halter-neck dress Meghan wore to her evening reception.
-Other aspects aside from the fashion saw a spike in interest too, with ‘bowl food’ rising by 121% and ‘gospel choir’ almost 300% higher.
+According to Google, searches for ‘boat neck’ clothing increased by 269% in the week following Harry and Meghan’s wedding.

 Would you take inspiration from the royal wedding for your own special day?
 Just hit ‘Like’ on our Wedding Ideas Facebook page, and ‘Follow’ on our @wimagazine Twitter account to join in the conversation.